cossacklabs/product-docs/themis/languages/objc/installation.md

 #### Using BoringSSL

 {{< hint warning >}}
-BoringSSL subspec is deprecated and will be removed in Themis 0.14.
-Please switch to the default subspec.
+`themis-boringssl` subspec is deprecated and will be removed in Themis 0.14.
+Please switch to the default subspec by using pod 'themis' in your Podfile.
 {{< /hint >}}

 By default, Themis uses OpenSSL as its crypto-engine.